 Content marketing continues to explode across both the B2B and B2C industries.
 An estimated 90 percent of the data available today has been produced in just the past two years.
-An estimated 76 percent of brands in the B2C sector use content marketing and 80 percent plan to increase their content production this year.
-For those in the B2B sector, 88 percent say they use content marketing and 76 percent will produce more content this year, so balancing the scale of SEO content strategy becomes increasingly important.
+An estimated 93 percent of B2B brands leverage content marketing and 86 percent of B2C consider content marketing key to their strategy.

 Unfortunately, while people increasingly understand the importance of content marketing, they often either neglect their content in favor of SEO, or they neglect SEO in favor of the content.
 Those who push strongly for SEO speak about the importance of keywords while only giving lip service to flow and content.

 On the other side of the scale, there are those who tell brands that they should not be thinking about SEO at all, and they should just write what the audience wants to read.
 According to these advocates, the audience will somehow just find the material.
 These discrepancies may help explain why more than half of B2B businesses using content marketing say that their efforts are not effective.